apache/skywalking/docs/en/api/metrics-query-expression.md

 | SORTED_LIST/RECORD_LIST | SORTED_LIST/RECORD_LIST   | no     |                          |

 ## Aggregation Operation
-Aggregation Operation takes an expression and performs aggregate calculation on its results.
+Aggregation Operation takes an expression and performs aggregate calculations on its results.

 Expression:
 ```text